boschresearch/blackboxopt/docs/index.md

 ### Optimizers

-Aside from random search, the two main optimizers part of this package are Hyperband and BOHB.
-Where BOHB is intended as a cleaner replacement of the former implementation in [HpBandSter](https://github.com/automl/HpBandSter).
+Aside from random search and a Sobol sequence based space filling method, the main ones in this package are Hyperband, BOHB and a BoTorch based Bayesian optimization base implementation.
+BOHB is provided as a cleaner replacement of the former implementation in [HpBandSter](https://github.com/automl/HpBandSter).

 ### Optimization Loops